BaoBao0926/AlexCapsNet/README.md

 # Acknowledge

-Thank Prof. Nanlin Jin and Prof. Ming Xu for their guidance.
-Thank PhD.Borong Lin for his help to design this project.
+I personally thank Prof. Nanlin Jin and Prof. Ming Xu for their guidance, and thank PhD Borong Lin for his help to design this project.